Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 * There should be earlier a section describing which data transmissions methods we have: live, file, message (also file) as per https://github.com/Haivision/srt/blob/master/docs/API.md
 * Do not forget about my notes from notebook - 3 main ideas behind TSBPD
-* Renaming: PktTsbpdTime -> PktDeliveryTime, TsbPd -> Tsbpd in all places, TsbpdTimeBase -> TsbpdBaseTime
+* Renaming: PktTsbpdTime -> PktDeliveryTime, TsbPd -> Tsbpd in all places, TsbpdTimeBase -> TsbpdBaseTime, check everything
+* Variables names: PKT_TIMESTAMP vs PktTimestamp
 * Concept of caller, listener, rendevous
 * Concept of receiver and sender
 -->